 This policy is intended to optimize the safety and health of students, faculty, staff and visitors as it relates to animals on University property

 California Code of Regulation, Title V Article 9 section 42353.1, Bicycles, Skateboards, Roller Skates, and Animals.
 California Civil Code, section 54.1 through 54.2.
 Title 3, Section 36.302 of ADA.
 Ventura County Ordinance, Chapter 4.
 Animals.

-Police & Parking Services is responsible for California and Ventura County code enforcement and enforcement of University regulations.
+University Police are responsible for California and Ventura County code enforcement and enforcement of University regulations.
 Disability Resource Programs is responsible for providing support services to students with impairments necessitating the use of a service animal.
 Human Resource Programs is responsible for providing support services to faculty and staff with impairments which necessitate the use of a service animal.
-Environment, Safety & Risk Management is responsible for advising on the risk, potential hazard, potential for property damage, of any animal on campus grounds.
-The Events and Facilities Committee (EFC) is responsible for the approval and regulation of animals brought to campus in connection with special events.
+Environmental, Safety & Risk Management is responsible for advising on the risk, potential hazard, potential for property damage, of any animal on campus grounds.
+Conferences & Events is responsible for the approval and regulation of animals brought to campus in connection with special events.

 With the exception of the University Glen residential community this policy is applicable to any person, in any building, or on any property, owned or controlled by the University.
 This policy purposely excludes animals used for research and teaching purposes during regularly scheduled classes.